Cheadle, Greater Manchester: History

 William de Bulkeley succeeded his mother, and was a participant in several wars in France for Edward, the Black Prince.
 His son, Richard, was sent to live at the court Richard II, and later to a baron whose daughter Margery married Richard.
-Richard died at the age of 21, but Margery lived until she was around 90 years old.
-She was succeeded by her grandson and great-grandson, both named William.
+Richard died at the age of 21, then Margery married secondly without royal permission to Sir Randle Mainwaring.
+Margery lived until she was around 90 years old, then was succeeded by her grandson and great-grandson, both named William.
 Shortly after the Battle of Bosworth, the latter William was succeeded by his brother Richard.

 During the reign of Henry VIII, the current St Mary's Church on High Street was built.
 There has been a church on the site since the 12th century, the original being constructed of wood, but it was rebuilt in stone between 1520 and 1550.
 The church contains an effigy of John Stanley who, along with many other men from the area, fought in the Battle of Flodden.
 Later he claimed the manor for himself, but was imprisoned by Thomas Wolsey who ensured the land went to its rightful owner.

 The Bulkeleys continued to hold the lands as lords of the manor until the 18th century, when the manor was purchased by Thomas Egerton.

 Moseley Old Hall, an early Stuart mansion dating from 1666 is still standing and is owned privately.

 Abney Hall is a late Victorian hall from 1847 and was used as the Cheadle town hall from 1959 until 1974: it is now used for offices.
 It is surrounded by parkland which is open to the public all year round and features some of the only wetlands left in Stockport.